Life in Denver

 Shopping

-The Denver area has a wide variety of stores and shopping centers which carry almost any type of merchandise that you could be looking for.
+The Denver area has a wide variety of stores and shopping centers.
 Many stores are open seven days a week including holidays and some are even open 24 hours a day.

 Sales Tax